xxsc0529/genai-toolbox/docs/en/how-to/deploy_toolbox.md

-1. (Only for local runs) Set up [Application Default Credentials](https://cloud.google.com/docs/authentication/set-up-adc-local-dev-environment) for the principle you set up the `Cloud Run Invoker` role access to.
+1. (Only for local runs) Set up [Application Default Credentials](https://cloud.google.com/docs/authentication/set-up-adc-local-dev-environment) for the principal you set up the `Cloud Run Invoker` role access to.

 1. Run the following to retrieve a non-deterministic URL for the cloud run service: